Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Cocompact actions and the Hilbert-Weyl theorem

-This example highlights the fundamental dichotomy: while polynomial invariants collapse to constants, smooth invariants reproduce the entire function theory of the compact quotient.
+This example indicates that while the algebra of polynomial invariants is restricted to constants, the smooth invariants encompass the entire function theory of the compact quotient manifold.

-\subsection{A Schwarz-Type Theorem for Cocompact Actions}
+\subsection{A Schwarz-type theorem for cocompact actions}

-Although the polynomial invariant theory collapses for cocompact actions, the smooth invariant theory admits a complete description.
-The following theorem provides a smooth analogue of Schwarz's theorem, demonstrating that the generation phenomenon persists, but in the smooth category.
+While polynomial invariant theory reduces to constants for cocompact actions, the smooth invariant theory admits a complete characterization.
+The following theorem provides a smooth analogue of Schwarz's theorem for the cocompact setting, demonstrating that the space of smooth invariants is determined by a finite collection of smooth maps.

 \begin{theoremC}[Smooth Invariants for Cocompact Actions] Let \( \Gamma \) be a discrete group acting freely, properly, and cocompactly on a smooth manifold \( M \).
 Let \( \pi: M \to M/\Gamma \) be the projection map.
-Then: \begin{enumerate} \item
+Then: \begin{enumerate} \item The pullback